-This family-friendly comedy is really fun to watch and Carrey gives an entertaining performance where he's a silly and likeable average joe suddenly granted amazing powers.
+This family-friendly comedy is really fun to watch and Carrey gives an entertaining performance where he's a silly and likable average joe suddenly granted amazing powers.
 Pursuits of revenge, romance, and random things like parting his tomato soup like Moses make for an entertaining film that deserved its awards.

 3. I Love You Phillip Morris (2009)

-This is another serious movie with Carrey as a policeman named Steven who leaves his wife to get rich in Texas after he realises he's gay.
+This is another serious movie with Carrey as a policeman named Steven who leaves his wife to get rich in Texas after he realizes he's gay.
 He makes money as a swindler and in jail, meets a blond-haired, blue-eyed prisoner called Phillip (Ewan McGregor) who sweeps him off his feet.